doa379/status/README.md

 # status

-This utility outputs a string of vital system stats information.
+This utility outputs a string of system stats.
 The output can be piped through to xsetroot or used in .tmux.conf.

-`(status | while read LINE; do xsetroot -name "$(echo $LINE)"; done)`
+`(sudo /usr/local/bin/status | while read LINE; do xsetroot -name "$(echo $LINE)"; done)`

-The utility also captures keyboard events and execs a corresponding shell script.
-The user should be part of the group "input".
-Programs requiring super user access (sudo) such as power states or other hardware access should make the necessary authorization in the sudoers file.

 `#/etc/sudoers.d/local`\
-`%users ALL= NOPASSWD: /usr/local/bin/zzz, /usr/local/bin/backlight`
+`%users ALL= NOPASSWD: /usr/local/bin/status`